sdet-thomas/auto-frances-oregon/README.md

 npx playwright test --headed
 ```

-Note: The script will pause for manual input during the multi-factor authentication step.
-You will have 2 minutes to complete this step before the script times out.
+**Important Note:** During the multi-factor authentication step, the script will pause and wait for manual input.
+You will have a maximum of 2 minutes to complete this step before the script times out.
+Additionally, after the Job Search Direct Contacts are entered, the script will take a screenshot and pause for your review.
+It is essential to carefully verify all automated entries and manual inputs before proceeding.
+Please note that you must submit the claim manually yourself after completing the review.

 ### Test Results
-After running the script, video recordings will be saved in the test-results directory.
-Screenshots will be saved in the project root directory.
+After running the script, a video recording and screenshoot will be saved in the test-results directory.

 ## Disclaimer